Apart from Toyota 3.0 v6 Engine Problems that sometimes create discomfort, the engine is powerful compared to other brands.

 Blowing Head Gasket Solution

-The cost of replacing a blown head gasket depends on aspects like the vehicle model, the age, and how bad is the damage on the head gasket itself.
+The cost of replacing a blown head gasket depends on aspects like the vehicle model, age, and the damage to the head gasket.

 After considering all of that information, you’d most likely face two costs: one to fix the problem, and the second would be to replace it.